Run a content-resolver action on a private thread, invoking callbacks on the caller's thread when done.

 First, decrements the "nested open" count.
 If it has reached

-zero, do a "real" close, using the protected realclose
+zero, do a "real" close, using the protected realclose method.

 Otherwise, some other activity is still using the facility, and